 By coaching in a group you can:

-Sessions are currently planned for Winter/Spring 2017.
+Sessions are currently planned for Spring 2019.
 Contact me for details.

 I can design a presentation, lecture, or workshop tailored specifically to the needs of your organization.